MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-what-is-desktop.md

 ## Share reports

-Once a report is ready to share with others, you can *publish* the report to the Power BI service, and make it available to anyone in your organization who has a Power BI license.
+After a report is ready to share with others, you can *publish* the report to the Power BI service, and make it available to anyone in your organization who has a Power BI license.

 To publish a Power BI Desktop report:

-1. Select **Publish** from the **Home** ribbon in Power BI Desktop.
+1. Select **Publish** from the **Home** ribbon.

    ![Publish a report from Power BI Desktop](media/desktop-what-is-desktop/what-is-desktop_06.png)